Doug Ring: Test debut

 Doug Ring is congratulated by his colleagues at the Melbourne Department of Commerce on 25 February 1948 after being selected to tour England.

 It was a good time to make an eye-catching performance: the next match at the MCG was the fifth and final Test against India and Ring was selected, replacing Colin McCool, who had taken only four wickets in three matches of the five-Test series, and making his Test debut.
 After Australia made 575 for eight declared, with Ring making 11 when batting at No 10, Ring bowled 36 eight-ball overs, taking three for 103 as India reached 331, and then took three further wickets for just 17 in a second-innings capitulation for just 67.
 With match figures of six for 120 in his first game, Ring was picked for the 1948 tour of England, the tour led by Donald Bradman that became known, through its unbeaten record, as "The Invincibles".

 Though the 1948 tour of England was a triumph for the Australians, Ring was not prominent in the success.
 The faster bowlers, headed by Ray Lindwall and Keith Miller, dominated the bowling attack, and with a new ball allowed after just 55 overs of play, spin bowlers made little impact in the big matches.
 Ring, said Wisden in its summary of the tour, "was never a trump card in the pack".
 Such was the strength of the Australian bowling that Ring's 60 first-class wickets at an average of 21.81 on the tour was the highest bowling average of the regular bowlers.
-The strength of the batting side also meant that he batted only 14 times in his 19 first-class matches on the tour, and he passed 50 only once.
+The strength of the batting team also meant that he batted only 14 times in his 19 first-class matches on the tour, and he passed 50 only once.
 He played in one Test match—the last of the five-match series, at The Oval.
 He did not bowl in the first innings as England were dismissed for just 52, and took one wicket—that of Allan Watkins—in 28 economical overs in the second innings as Bradman's final Test ended in an innings victory.